ninekorn/sccs-vvd-hd/Releases/revision13132/sccsvvdhd-rev13132/readme.md

 steve chassé

-NOTE: in pushed my last update under revision 13133 but it was a mistake. the correct revision for the push at 09h13am eastern time was for revision 13132.
+NOTE: i pushed my last update under revision 13133 but it was a mistake on the revision number as i was pushing through for 13132. the correct revision for the push at 09h13am eastern time was for revision 13132.